reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 ## Summary

-In this lab, you first created an Azure IoT Hub Device ID.
+In this lab, intially you have created an Azure IoT Hub Device ID.
 Next, you developed a simulator using C# to generate and send telemetry data to the IoT Hub, and then verified the data was successfully received.

 ### You have successfully completed the lab !!